Dear readers of ADxS.org, please forgive the disruption.

 Similar: Farmer/Hunter hypothesis

-We have observed that professional/entrepreneurial self-employment is the domain of Type-A personality and ADHD-HI/ADHD-C. Type-C personalities and people of the ADHD-I subtype are, according to our subjective impression, less or less successful as self-employed persons.
-This is especially true for SCT sufferers, who, according to our experience, are rather advised not to become self-employed.
+We have observed that professional/entrepreneurial self-employment is the domain of type A personalities and ADHD-HI/ADHD-C personalities.
+According to our subjective impression, type C personalities and people of the ADHD-I subtype are less or less successful as self-employed persons.
+This is particularly true for people with ADHD who, in our experience, are not advised to become self-employed.
+However, their (particularly social) strengths have advantages in other areas.

 Literature reference